szabgab/slides/github-pages/github-pages.md

 * Create a file called `about.md`.
 * Visit https://USERNAME.github.io/about
-* Show how to linke to it from the main page.
+* Show how to link to it from the main page.

 ![](examples/about.md)